This page is also availabel in: Spanish

 Oaxacan women generally wear black silk shawls wrapped around their heads as they use cotton fabric to design each lively pattern by hand.

 In the coastal state of Veracruz, we can find the famous traje jarocho.
 Women wear all white: a long embroidered skirt, white embroidered blouse, a red or black apron over the skirt and the classic fan.
 Men wear white pants and shirts, a red handkerchief around their necks and a white hat.

 Purépechas in Michoacán wear a traditional red skirt called “sabanilla”.
 This is a kind of rectangular canvas made out of hand-woven wool.

 The charro costume, from Guadalajara, is also a tradition: men wear this suit, which has three different variations: work attire, dressy-casual and formal attire.

 The sombrero accompanying the charro costume can either be made of smooth felt, threaded hair, palm, with or without spots; the Pachuco shirt is white or a different plain color with a military-style collar.
-The jacket is smooth and made of fabric, chamois or cashmere, with or without ornaments which can be frets, three to six buttons on each sleeve and a brooch on the chest, which can be made of bone, chamois or silver.
-The trousers, belt, tie, and shoes all have a different function, style and a role within the charro costume.
+The jacket is smooth and made of fabric, chamois or cashmere, with or without ornaments which are frets, three to six buttons on each sleeve and a brooch on the chest, which are made of bone, chamois or silver.
+The trousers, belt, tie, and shoes all with different function, style and a role within the charro costume.

 Mexico is a place filled with traditions, and that includes clothing: the typical garments, regions, styles and proficient hands of textile artisans make these pieces a way of life and a tradition that’s visually attractive and that has even been successfully taken to fashion shows worldwide.